Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

 \end{restatable}

 At lower activity, we can use the spectral gap result of \cite{KL03}.

-\begin{lemma}[Spectral gap at low activity, \cite{KL03}] For $\lambda\le (1-\delta)\dfrac{1}{C_{\phi}}$, the spectral gap of Continuum Glauber for a Gibbs point process with finite-range repulsive pair potentials is at least $\delta$. \end{lemma}
+\begin{lemma}[Spectral gap at low activity, \cite{KL03}] For $\lambda\le (1-\delta)\dfrac{1}{C_{\phi}}$, the spectral gap of Continuum Glauber for a Gibbs point process on $\R^d$ with repulsive pair potentials is at least $\delta$. \end{lemma}

-By combining the above lemmas, we obtain a spectral gap lower bound for repulsive point processes (including the hard sphere model) with activity in the regime of Strong Spatial Mixing.
-This implies a lower bound on the spectral gap for continuum Glauber when $\lambda < \lambda_{SSM}$ (Section~\ref{sec: spec gap at high}).
+By combining the above lemmas, we obtain a spectral gap lower bound for repulsive point processes (including the hard sphere model) with activity in the regime of Bounded Complex Density.
+With the additional assumption of finite-range pair potentials, we also obtain this in the regime of Strong Spatial Mixing.
+This implies a lower bound on the spectral gap for continuum Glauber when $\lambda< \max(\lambda_{\bcd}, \lambda_{SSM})$ (Section~\ref{sec: spec gap at high}).
 The overall proof structure is summarized in Figure~\ref{fig: Proof overview}.
-With the spectral gap lower bound in hand, we obtain \Cref{thm: main mixing}, which states that continuum Glauber mixes in $O_{d,\lambda}\left(|\Lambda|+\log\left(\frac{1}{\eps}\right)\right)$ starting from the empty set for $\lambda<\lambda_{SSM}$.
+With the spectral gap lower bound in hand, we obtain \Cref{thm: main mixing}, which states that continuum Glauber mixes in $O_{d,\lambda}\left(|\Lambda|+\log\left(\frac{1}{\eps}\right)\right)$ starting from the empty set for $\lambda< \max(\lambda_{\bcd}, \lambda_{SSM})$.

-\paragraph{Mixing and Runtime.} The mixing time is bounded using the spectral gap by showing that the variance decays exponentially.
-This only works if the initial variance (of the relative density of the initial distribution with respect to the stationary distribution) is finite.
-This holds for the empty configuration, but not for any other fixed configuration, as the point mass on a nonempty configuration is not absolutely continuous with regard to the stationary distribution.
-For the purposes of a sampling algorithm, we can just start with the empty configuration, but we believe bounding the mixing time for arbitrary starting configurations is of independent interest.
+\paragraph{Mixing time.} The mixing time is usually bounded using the spectral gap by showing that the variance decays exponentially.
+This works if the initial variance (of the relative density of the initial distribution with respect to the stationary distribution) is finite.
+This condition holds for the empty configuration, but not for other fixed configurations, as the point mass on a nonempty configuration is not absolutely continuous with respect to the stationary distribution.
+For the purpose of a sampling algorithm, one could start with the empty configuration, but bounding the mixing time from an arbitrary starting configuration is of independent interest.